Quidnuncs vs Harlequins at Teddington, 2021

-Currently, membership is offered only to former CUCC players.
-This is usually limited to those who have been awarded a Blue in the University match.
+Quidnuncs CC is a private club and membership is generally offered to players who have been awarded a Blue in the University Match.

 It is also known that in the early years matches were played against the Oxford counterparts, the Harlequins.
 Unfortunately there are no records of such contests after 1870 and indeed there is no further evidence of regular fixtures until after 1961 when the Quidnuncs were officially reformed.
 It seems that in this long period only occasional fixtures with leading public schools and certain country house matches were played.
 Nevertheless the Club enjoyed a high status and popularity as in these early days they often provided claret cup for both sides.

-In the 1960’s under the guidance of President Spenner Block and then S C ‘Billy’ Griffith, backed by an active committee, the Club began once again to represent more nearly that link with Varsity cricket envisaged over 100 years earlier.
+In the 1960’s under the guidance of President Spencer Block and then S.C.
+‘Billy’ Griffith, backed by an active committee, the Club began once again to represent that link with Varsity cricket envisaged over 100 years earlier.
 A new fixture in 1964, a three day match against the University was a fitting challenge to a Club boasting more than 20 post-war Test players among its members.
 One of them, Peter May no less, scored a splendid 100 in the first match.

 Subsequently the future of the Club was assured as first Jack Davies and then Freddie Brown took on the Presidency in the following decade.
-In turn they have been succeeded in 1982 by Hubert Doggart and there are now three regular fixtures each season.
-These include two one day games – against the University at Fenner’s and against the Harlequins (in Oxford and Cambridge alternately).
+In turn they have been succeeded in 1982 by Hubert Doggart and there are now two regular fixtures each season.
+These include two one day games – against the University at Fenner’s and against the Harlequins at Teddington CC.

 Indeed on the field some remarkable feats have been performed in the last 20 years but the outstanding contribution came from David Hays in 1978.
 The Quidnuncs had been asked to score 202 to win against the Navy in about 1 hour plus 20 overs at the United Services Ground.
 In an innings lasting just 78 minutes and from 66 balls, he scored 161 not out (16 fours: 11 sixes: 50 came in 36 balls, 100 in 54 balls and 150 in 63 balls).
 The perceptive reader will note that he moved from 100 to 150 in the minimum possible number of deliveries (viz. nine) with seven sixes and two fours and this is believed to be the only recorded feat of its type in such a standard of cricket.
 Meanwhile David’s partner, Edward Craig, formerly part of that well known opening partnership for the University in the early 1960’s with Mike Brearley, had scored 39 not out and the game was won by 10 wickets with many overs to spare!